toasty-dev/Peeware-SYNAPSEZUI/README.md

 ## FAQ

-### **What platforms does Peeware support?**
-Peeware is compatible with Windows operating systems.
-For more details, please refer to the [Compatibility](https://github.com/your-repo/peeware/wiki/Compatibility) page.

 ### **Is Peeware free to use?**
 Yes, Peeware is free to use and open source.
 Contributions are welcome!

 ### **How do I report bugs or request features?**
-Please open an issue on the [GitHub Issues](https://github.com/your-repo/peeware/issues) page to report bugs or suggest new features.
+Please open an issue on the [GitHub Issues](https://github.com/toasty-dev/Peeware-SYNAPSEZUI/issues) page to report bugs or suggest new features.

 ## Contributing